-Monday afternoons with Mr. Robinson signalled the last lesson of the day, and inevitably meant the monotonous voice of his teacher wouldn’t have provided any favours.
+Monday afternoons with Mr. Robinson signalled the last lesson of the day.
+The monotonous voice of his teacher wouldn’t have provided any favours.
 Fatigue would’ve been at its peak.
 No chance for him to focus on what was being taught.

 Noah cast a quick glance at the hooded stranger.
 Maybe all of it was a dream; maybe he was really drooling all over his desk, and any moment he would be getting an earful from a disapproving teacher and laughing classmates.

 Then again, it was doubtful he had dreamt up someone dressed like that.
 It was too simplistic.
 He could spruce up that outfit in countless ways.

 His eyes darted all around the classroom but inevitably found themselves back on the Stranger.
 Then they focused on Mr. Robinson, as if it would somehow will him into movement.

 “You have been invited,” the hooded terror repeated in a voice far too human for his attire.

 “There are things you must know before you are to accept, or ref--”

 “I know what I’m getting myself into,” Nathan asserted, cutting in before the stranger could finish his sentence.

 He paused, a flash of annoyance almost visible past the hood but disappearing as quickly as it had come.
 “Do you accept?”

 A small smirk to appeared on Nathan’s face as he opened the envelope and peered inside .
 He reached into it, pulling out a small ring covered in odd markings.
 “Of course I accept.”